 Skip advert

 Prices and rivals

 Price-wise the R8 range exists in a strange hinterland, somewhere above mid-engined sportscars like the Lotus Emira, on a par with upper echelon 911s, but well below supercars such as the Ferrari 296 GTB and McLaren Artura.
-The circa-£200k GT RWD pushes closer to true exotica territory, but Audi DNA means it’s a bit straight-laced and – ironically – the old-school V10 doesn’t feel like a natural rival for the new-age hybrid supercars.
+The circa-£200k GT RWD pushes closer to true exotica territory, but Audi DNA means it’s a bit straight-laced and – ironically – the old-school V10 doesn’t feel like a natural rival for the hybrid powertrains in newer supercars.

+Skip advert